 4. A letter of reprimand will be placed in his file.

 A K9 Officer is a universal dog that can track, guard, catch and protect.
 A K9 Officer serves his duty just like any human officer.
-His handler knows him as a”Partner,” not just an animal.
+They will protect their handler with their life.

-It is disheartening to know that the state of Arkansas takes hot car deaths so lightly for it was just in August 2016 that a Hot Springs judge was found innocent in the July 2015 death of his 17 month old son whom he forgot in a hot car for (5) hours .
+It is disheartening to know that the state of Arkansas takes hot car deaths so lightly.
+In August 2016, Hon.
+Wade Navamore , a circuit judge in Hot Springs, was found innocent in the July 2015 death of his 17 month old son that he forgot in a hot car for (5) hours while at work.

 The courtroom broke out in loud cheers as the verdict was read aloud by Special Judge John Langston.
 Naramore’s wife, Ashley, ran over to embrace her husband shortly after.